 Our production site in Sinovac Dalian focuses on the research, development, manufacturing and commercialization of live-attenuated vaccines, such as varicella, mumps and combination vaccines containing measles, mumps, rubella, and/or varicella.
-Sinovac Dalian has received its GMP certificate (2010 version) from NMPA for its mumps vaccine in September 2012 and launched mumps vaccine, its first commercial product, in late 2012.
+Sinovac Dalian received its GMP certificate from NMPA for its mumps vaccine in September 2012 and launched mumps vaccine, its first commercial product, in late 2012.
 The renewed GMP certificate issued by Food and Drug Administration of Liaoning Province was obtained on February 13, 2018, which will remain valid until February 12, 2023.
-The construction of a production line for the varicella vaccine is being completed.
+Our varicella vaccine production line was inspected by NMPA and a production license was granted in December 2019.

-Each of our subsidiaries has its own quality assurance departments.
-The quality assurance department of each subsidiary plays a role to supervise the R&D, manufacturing, procurement, quality control, sales and marketing, logistics and plant construction of its own subsidiary under the guidance of relating regulations and guidelines.
-Regular training or seminars are organized among quality assurance departments of each subsidiary to share and exchange knowledge and experiences.
+Each of our subsidiaries has its own quality assurance department.
+The quality assurance department of each subsidiary plays a role to supervise the R&D, manufacturing, procurement, quality control, sales and marketing, logistics and plant construction of each subsidiary under the guidance of the applicable regulations and guidelines.
+Regular training or seminars are organized among quality assurance departments of subsidiaries to share and exchange knowledge and experiences.

-Sinovac has built a pharmacovigilance system.
-Pharmacovigilance system includes organization structure, documentation, working procedures and SOPs.
-The organization structure indicates staff and relevant responsibilities.
-According to requirements of authorities, we report the severe Adverse Event Following Immunization ("AEFI") in time and regularly.
-We summarize and analyze safety information coming from post-marketing surveillance, phase IV clinical trials, safety studies and literatures, and to submit the Periodic Safety Update Reports to authorities regularly.
-Meanwhile, we are also required to assist authorities to investigate on the AEFIs and provide information as required.
+We have built a pharmacovigilance system, which includes organization structure, documentation, working procedures and SOPs.
+The organization structure indicates staff organization and their relevant duties and responsibilities.
+According to the requirements of the regulatory authorities, we regularly report the severe Adverse Event Following Immunization ("AEFI") in time.
+We summarize and analyze safety information coming from post-marketing surveillance, phase IV clinical trials, safety studies and literatures, and to submit the Periodic Safety Update Reports to the regulatory authorities regularly.
+Meanwhile, we are also required to assist the regulatory authorities to investigate on the AEFIs and provide related information as required.